 Don’t use the passive voice: The report needs to be written and submitted before the holidays.

 Do use the active voice: I need you to write and submit the report before the holidays.

 There are no emails that get turned down quicker than those with grammatical errors.
 In this day and age, a busy person is often associated with an important role in society.
 A teacher or a managing director in a respected company has little to no patience for an email with grammar and spelling errors.

 After scripting your email, carefully proofread it aloud to avoid any misunderstanding.
 In addition, proofreading ensures that your message is clear and gives you an insight how you sound to the recipient.
 Delete any unwanted words or paragraphs as you proofread.
 I highly recommend using Grammarly.

 Writers make a living on conveying messages that are clear and enticing to the reader.
 Thus, you might consider hiring a writer to help you convey the message you wish to send via email.
 It may cost you, but their expertise will give you a better chance of getting a reply.
 You can find talented and experienced writers at Freelancer, Upwork, Fiverr or iWriter.

 Following the above-mentioned rules will greatly improve the chances of getting a reply from even the busiest person on the planet.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.